Want to make breastfeeding successful? Whether you’re first time mom or a veteran, here are breastfeeding secrets that just might surprise you.

 1. Increase milk supply by pumping the other breast

-Trick your body into producing more milk by pumping one side while the baby is nursing on the other.
-Then at the next feeding, have baby nurse on the side you pumped earlier, and pump on the side he nursed.
-You can use the extra milk for bottles or freeze for later.
+This is a fantastic way to brick your body into producing more milk.
+Pump on one side while the baby nurses on the other.
+Then at the next feeding, have baby nurse on the side you pumped earlier, and pump on the side she nursed on earlier.

 2. Unlatch the baby by inserting your finger